Melrose UU Church became a certified Green Sanctuary in 2014!

 Green Sanctuary Activities, past-and-present:

 The Committee has sponsored (or co-sponsored) several film series over the years (click HERE for a list and links for some of the films), an Ell Pond Cleanup Day, a Hunger Banquet, and other events.
 We worked with the Religious Education children to ensure that there are recycling receptacles located throughout the church building, and on Social Justice Sundays, we hold Sustainable Cooking classes with the children.
-We hold an annual Green Sanctuary Worship Service (typically on Earth Day in April), and provide information to the congregation about local events and sustainable living for inside the home, workplace, and church.
+We hold an annual Green Sanctuary Worship Service (near Earth Day in April), and provide information to the congregation about local events and sustainable living for inside the home, workplace, and church.

 Friends of The Fells – Trail Adopter Program